Chicken and Egg Hash

-- Cover and cook for 10 minutes or until the chicken is no longer pink, stirring once.
+- Cover and cook until the chicken is no longer pink, about 10 minutes, stirring once.
 Stir in the peas, corn, parsley, salt and pepper.

 - Make four wells in the hash; break an egg into each well.
-Cover and cook over low heat for 8-10 minutes or until eggs are completely set.
+Cover and cook over low heat until eggs are completely set, 8-10 minutes.
 Sprinkle with bacon.
-Yield: 4 servings.
+Top with chives, if desired.